TamaraAtanasoska/dialogue-history/README.md

 ### Image features for the Aixia2021 repository

+**Important: these features will be created on the go as you start the training script.** There is no need to do anything and you can skip this section unless you would like to decouple the image feature creation from the training process.

 The scripts below assume that you are already in the model directory at ```model-repos/aixia2021/```.

 Unlike the original repository, the Aixia2021 repository uses ResNet features.
 To run the models, both the image and object features will need to be generated.